 “God said ‘Let there be Light’ and there was light.”

 The dragon you need to slay needs a name (Goliath, perhaps?).
-And as it is with pain and problems, your solution will get a name too.
-The pharmaceutical industry spends a lot of can branding their painkillers.
+And as it is with pain and business problems, your solution will get a name too.
+The pharmaceutical industry spends a lot of cash branding their painkillers.

 Fundamentally painkillers can be characterized into two boxes:

 You take vitamins when you get up in the morning in the hope they make you healthy, but if you forget to take them or are busy, you don’t really care.
 However when you have a headache, you are going to go looking for aspirin, you will stop what you are doing and go hunting for it.
 Aspirin is what you need.
 I learnt this from Dave McClure who is my favorite founder in terms of personality; I mean he is the only person who swears as much as I can.

 Are you a disease or a symptom?
 Does your pain deserve a name?

 In marketing, they say, “sell benefits not features”.
 Fine, this is good advice, but I have decided it applies to business models.